34 Gmail Task Management Statistics for Smarter Automation

 1. Gmail handles billions of emails daily worldwide

-The sheer daily email volume through Gmail alone creates an overwhelming task identification challenge.
-With 121.6 billion emails processed daily in 2022, even a small share of messages containing requests, deadlines, or follow-ups can create a massive flow of hidden tasks through inboxes.
-AI-powered task extraction helps teams capture that work systematically before it gets missed or buried.
+Daily email volume through Gmail alone makes spotting the real task identification challenge hard.
+With 121.6 billion emails processed daily in 2022, even a small slice of messages carrying requests, deadlines, or follow-ups adds up to a flood of hidden tasks moving through inboxes.
+AI-powered task extraction lets teams capture that work systematically before it gets missed or buried.

 2. Organizations use multiple task-related applications on average

-Teams juggle 3.4 task applications on average to track work from different sources, creating fragmentation and overhead.
-This application sprawl means tasks from Gmail often live in a separate system from tasks originating in Slack, meetings, or project management tools.
+Teams juggle several task applications to track work from different sources, and that fragmentation comes with overhead.
+All that app sprawl means tasks from Gmail often sit in a separate system from the ones that start in Slack, meetings, or project management tools.

 3. Project managers report task-related organizational challenges